thetruthisquran/thetruthisquran.github.io/faq.md

 Quran and the meaning myself.
 Read Surah 2 Verse 121, What this means is that the people who study the Quran are the true believers.

 Every Classical Arabic word has a English word to it depending on the context.
 One Arabic can have several words to it: pen, dog, etc.
 Every English can mean something different.
-This can be from a meaing in those years.
-And a different meaning in the 21st century.
+This can be from a meaning in those years and a different meaning in the 21st century.
-Example: Slavery back then and slavery that we tend to think of is completely different.
+Example: Slavery back then and slavery in modern world is different has a different definition in those two era's.

 This is my interpretation and believe it on your own will.